 Chilean Sea Bass recipes are the best.
 Especially this one.
 Quite simply the most sophisticated fish dinner you could make, that happens to also be ready in 30 minutes.

 After yet another mini friend vacation, this time with my girls from studying abroad in Madrid, and this time around to New Hampshire, Portland, Maine, the cape and Nantucket, I am now on the ultimate seafood kick.

 After spending days in seaside towns and villages and sampling all sorts of underwater treasures – not limited to clam chowder, fried clams, fish and chips, lobster rolls, crab rolls, tuna tartar, etc I need more.

 More fish, more seafood in my daily cooking rotation and so I decided to come up with this Chilean sea bass recipe.

 The timing happened to be perfect when after returning from the trip my dad suggested we drive out to the wholesale seafood market in Boston and stock up on some serious goods.

-We’re talking almost $600 of oysters, salmon, sardines, branzini, Chilean sea bass, smoked salmon, calamari steaks, etc.
+We’re talking almost $600 of oysters, salmon, sardines, branzini, Chilean sea bass (also known as Patagonian toothfish, apparently), smoked salmon, calamari steaks, etc.

 Now that’s my kind of shopping spree.
 It was just what I needed to be able to whip up my Spicy Paprika & Garlic Gluten Free Shrimp recipe, Asian shrimp appetizer cucumber rolls with wasabi aioli, Southwest salmon salad with avocado dressing, sesame crusted seared tuna with the best ever ahi tuna sauce, and Caribbean fish curry.
 It was going to be a seafood fueled week.